 The Civil Disobedience Movement began under the leadership of Mahatma Gandhi's Dandi March.
-Gandhi in March 1930 left the Sabarmati Ashram in Ahmadabad on foot with 78 other Ashram members for Dandi, a village on India's western seacoast in Gujarat.
+Gandhi, in March 1930, left the Sabarmati Ashram in Ahmadabad on foot with 78 other Ashram members for Dandi, a village on India's western seacoast in Gujarat.
 They reached Dandi on April 6, 1930, where Gandhi broke the Salt Law.
 It was considered illegal to make salt in India as it was solely a British Government monopoly.
-The Salt Satyagraha led to the widespread acceptance of the Civil Disobedience Movement and the Salt March became symbolic of people’s defiance of the British government policies.
+The Salt Satyagraha led to the widespread acceptance of the Civil Disobedience Movement, and the Salt March symbolised people’s defiance of the British government policies.

 Civil Disobedience Movement: Background

 After the Chauri Chaura incident of February 1922, there was an abrupt withdrawal of the Non-Cooperation Movement by Gandhi.
 As a result, there was a demoralizing effect on many Congress leaders and led to a sharp decline in the national movement.